5 Problems Growing Companies Always Face with Website Translation

 Your marketing team’s effort will grow exponentially—and in unexpected ways—if you operate multilingual sites.

+Do you work in one of these industries?
 Your small marketing team is already overextended, managing your company’s domestic-market website.
 That effort grows exponentially—and in unexpected ways—if you operate multilingual sites, too.
 You don’t have the linguistic fluency, much less the internal processes, to effectively manage website translation.

 Suddenly you’re in the business of hiring translators, editors and reviewers.
 And setting up servers.
 And QA’ing translations and functionality.
 And inventing and maintaining translation workflows.
 And more.